psychoSherlock/shn-kerascv-attendance/README.md

 1. [Athul Prakash](https://github.com/psychoSherlock)
 2. [Sudheesh S Pai](https://github.com/Sudheeshspai)
 ### Link to product walkthrough
+Please play this on VLC or similar players
 [Please play this on VLC or similar players](https://github.com/psychoSherlock/shn-kerascv-attendance/assets/81918189/91c6bd5b-6c28-46bb-b359-6d85acb0630a)

 ## How it Works ?